Len Peterson

-Leonard Byron Peterson (March 15, 1917 – February 28, 2008) was a Canadian playwright, screenwriter and novelist.
-He has written more than a thousand different dramatic works for stage, screen, television, and radio.
+Leonard Byron Peterson (March 15, 1917 – February 28, 2008) was a Canadian novelist, playwright, and screenwriter.

+Peterson wrote more than a thousand different dramatic works for film, radio stage, and television.

+Early life and education

-A native of Regina, Saskatchewan, he attended Luther College and Northwestern University, and served in the Canadian Infantry Corps during World War II.
+A native of Regina, Saskatchewan, Peterson attended Luther College in Regina; Northwestern University in Evanston, Illinois; and served in the Canadian Infantry Corps during World War II.

+Career

 His career started in 1939 when he sold a script to the Canadian Broadcasting Corporation; one of his earliest successes was the radio play They're All Afraid (1944), which was written for the CBC Radio program Stage '44.
 The play received much criticism for depicting life in Canada negatively at a time when it was thought that boosting wartime morale was more appropriate.
 They're All Afraid went on to win the award for best drama in a broadcasting festival in Ohio.
 It was later adapted by Peterson for the stage.

-In addition to his writing, he was a key figure in the establishment of both ACTRA and the Playwrights Guild of Canada.
+In addition to his writing, Peterson was a key figure in the establishment of both the trade union ACTRA and the charity Playwrights Guild of Canada.

+Award

 He was the winner of ACTRA's John Drainie Award for distinguished lifetime contributions to Canadian broadcasting at the 3rd ACTRA Awards in 1974.